alexfernandez/alexfernandez.github.io/2022/building-bridges.md

 He thinks to himself:
 "This is easy, I will just build a longer plank of wood" (1).
-But when his cows try to cross it, the plank breaks in the middle due to the weight and the cattle drown (2).
+But when his cows try to cross it, the plank breaks near the middle due to the weight and the cattle drown (2).

 ![A sophisticated solution and a simple solution.](pics/building-bridges-medium-34.png "3: a concrete arch bridge is now set over the water, with a cow safely crossing it.
 4: a thicker plank over the water, with a cow trying to get on it.
 Source: the author.")